- Visa & Immigration Procedure in Japan

 Business Manager Visa

-- To establish a company and invest at least 5 million yen into the business (this money can be later use for the company’s business activities, like supplying costs, paying salaries and office rent, etc.), or to have already established a company meeting the foresaid investment requirement;
+- To register a company and invest at least 5 million yen into the company (this money can later be used for the company’s business activities, like supplying costs, paying salaries and office rent, etc.), or to have already established a company meeting the foresaid investment requirement.

-- To have a business address which should be a physical, dedicated office space (separated by door and walls) that only your business / company uses, which is contracted for business use.
+- To have a physical, dedicated office space (separated by door and walls) that only your business/company uses, which is contracted for business use and has the capacity to accommodate at least 2 people (or the number of people who are supposted to work in the company).
 Arrangements where you are allocated a dedicated desk inside a shared room with others and virtual addresses will not meet the requirements.
 We recommend a contract length of at least one year, and if creating a company, the contract should be under your company name (if the counterparty does not allow you to contract under the company name before the actual establishment has been completed, you can contract under your personal name during the initial stages, but the contract should be changed over to the company name after the establishment has been completed).

-- The applicant will need to show that he/she has the skills to operate a business, based on educational and/or work experience
+- To prove that the applicant has the skills to operate a business, based on educational and/or work experience

 Generally when obtaining this visa with a relatively new and / or small business, the first visa granted is usually a one year visa.
 In order to be able to maintain / renew the visa smoothly, Immigration looks at business size, which is determined based on factors like company revenue, expenses and employee headcount.